Mihaela Martin (violin), Conrad Muck (violin), Michael Barenboim (viola), Frans Helmerson (violoncello)

 Zu ihren Kammermusikpartnern zählen Martha Argerich, Yuri Bashmet, Elisabeth Leonskaja, Nobuko Imai und Leon Fleischer & Menahim Pressler.
 Her chamber music partners have included Martha Argerich, Yuri Bashmet, Elisabeth Leonskaja, Nobuko Imai, Leon Fleischer & Menahem Pressler.
 She is a professor at the Musikhochschule Cologne, Kronberg Academy and since 2016 at the Barenboim-Said Academy in Berlin.

 Conrad Muck has led both the internationally renowned Petersen Quartet and the prestigious Leipzig String Quartet.
-He is well known as a soloist, chamber musician, teacher and jurist.
+He is well known as a soloist, chamber musician, teacher and a jury member at several International competitions.

 Combining his love of chamber music with a solo career, Swedish cellist/conductor Frans Helmerson has performed with leading conductors and orchestras and at important international festivals.
 During the 1970’s he was principal ‘cellist of the Swedish Radio Symphony Orchestra, where he received important musical influences from Celibidache.
 William Pleeth and Rostropovich have also been important influences.
 He holds a professorship at the Musikhochschule in Cologne and since 2016 at the Barenboim-Said Academy in Berlin.